maxrowan/mjr5736/README.md

 Ensure Node is installed.
 	To install, go to https://nodejs.org/en/download/ and click on the download link.

-Before running for the first time, open a command prompt and run the command:
+To install the dependencies listed in the 'package.json' file, open a command prompt and run the command:
 	> npm install

-	This will install the dependencies listed in the package.json files

 To Run:
 1. Open a command prompt and navigate to the directory the files are in.